RELIGIOUS BUT

 God."

-called "Counterfeit Christians" by Evangelist Luis Palau that I read
+"Counterfeit Christians" by Evangelist Luis Palau that I

-shortly after I was saved.
-He says that four out of five
+read shortly after I was saved.
+He says that four out

 He asks this question, "What does it take to make someone a